SuryaVC/beginner_tutorials/README.md

 ## Results:
 Cpplint and Cppcheck output are in results directory.

-Logging screenshot
+### Logging screenshot
 <p align="center">
 <img width="80%" alt="logs" src="cpp_pubsub/results/logging.png">
 </p>
+All logs werent been able to show in the screenshot.
+All 5 logging levels were used in the publisher file for your reference.

-Screenshot of modifying message using service
+### Screenshot of modifying message using service
 <p align="center">
 <img width="80%" alt="service" src="cpp_pubsub/results/message_update.png">
 </p>